 First of all, many resorts within a few miles from Disney will advertise that they have a shuttle service that runs to and from the parks.
 It turns out that the shuttle service from Springhill Suites consisted of one bus that made three trips each morning to the Transportation & Ticket Center (where one parks to visit the Magic Kingdom).

 From there you had to take Disney transportation to all of the other theme parks.
 There were three different times you could be picked up in the evening, and you had to make a reservation to ride this bus at least a day in advance.
 This “shuttle” would only be feasible for a small number of guests.

-If you drive yourself, you will have to navigate the roadways around Disney, wait in line to get into the parking lot, pay $20 per day to park, and have a 10+ minute walk just to get to the ticket counters.
+If you drive yourself, you will have to navigate the roadways around Disney, wait in line to get into the parking lot, pay $25 per day to park (read all about parking at Disney World in this post), and have a 10+ minute walk just to get to the ticket counters.
 We opted to take Uber and Lyft to and from the parks, which added additional cost and hassle.
 I was missing Disney transportation within a few hours of moving resorts!

 So there is my summary of what you can expect from a $100/night hotel on Disney property and off.
 Though we had a larger room and more amenities at Springhill Suites, staying at a Disney Value resort offered a far superior vacation experience for my family.

 We can stay at a hotel with a nice pool anywhere, but when we visit Disney we want to get around easily, have extra time in the parks, and soak up all of the Disney magic possible.
 I don’t think we will be staying off-property anytime again soon.

 And if you are driving your own car and staying at an off-property hotel with hefty resort and parking fees, you also could end up paying well beyond $100 per night.

 What do you think?
 Do the benefits of staying at a Disney resort outweigh the added space and amenities you’ll find at off-property resorts for you?
 Please leave a comment below!